The first City of Rochester Roc Holiday Village presented by Five Star Bank wrapped up 11 days of holiday magic yesterday with a merry Santa send-off.

 - Breakfast with Santa presented by MVP Health sold out before the event began

-- Popular cozy winter Igloos that could be reserved by the hour with private food and beverage service sold out in 48 hours
+- Popular cozy winter Igloos that could be reserved by the hour with private food and beverage service sold out in less than 24 hours

 - Four pop-up restaurants in The Lodge – Avvino, Antonetta’s, Native and Marty’s Meats did brisk business